addyosmani/backbone-fundamentals/index.md

 In this example, we're going to have a controller called ```TodoController``` which would be in charge of individual todos in the application.
 It will ensure that when the view updates (e.g a user edited the todo) the corresponding model does too.

-(Note: We won't be delving heavily into Spine.js beyond this example, but it's worth looking at it to learn more about Javascript frameworks in general.)
+(Note: We won't be delving heavily into Spine.js beyond this example, but it's worth looking at it to learn more about JavaScript frameworks in general.)

 ```javascript